[This article was first published in May, 2022, and updated in May, 2025.]

 The Aurora ballpoint, unlike the others, clicks rather than twists to extend the tip, so it can quickly and easily be operated with one hand.
 The rollerball is another firm and satisfying snap cap that posts on the end of the pen with a good solid feeling.

-It's presented in a strong and glossy outer cardboard box with a dropdown front that makes it easy to access the elegant plain black leatherette storage box within, decorated only with Aurora's logo embossed on the hinged lid.
+The Ipsilon is presented in a strong and glossy outer cardboard box with a dropdown front that makes it easy to access the elegant plain black leatherette storage box within, decorated only with Aurora's logo embossed on the hinged lid.
 The pen is secured on a bed of black satin, and the outer box includes an enclosure with Aurora's excellent motto, "Il Segno di un Sogno" -- "The Sign of a Dream."

 Aurora pens are made in Italy and the company was founded in Turin in 1919, so it, too, has a long international legacy.
 But this brand has what its American distributor, Kenro Industries, describes as a "traditional-meets-modern approach [that] gives them a broad-ranging appeal."
 As Kenro puts it,